• Home

 Peter first welcomes Dr. Robert Reed, who discusses many key points about canine influenza, or dog flu.
 This condition is not seasonal, and often causes local outbreaks.
 And, people can carry the virus!
 Reed also tells us which dogs should receive the vaccine.
 Reed is Medical Director, VCA Rancho Mirage Animal Hospital.
 Then Peter welcomes […]

-Filed Under: 2018 Show Archive, rabbits, Dogs, Dolphins, Veterinary topics Tagged With: Dolphins, Dogs, veterinary, rabbits
+Filed Under: 2018 Show Archive, rabbits, Dogs, Dolphins, Veterinary topics Tagged With: Dogs, Dolphins, veterinary, rabbits

 Animals Today January 27, 2018.
 The strongest ten animal bites.
 February is pet dental health month.
 The Nonhuman Rights Project seeks to secure more legal rights for animals.
 Tracking animal abusers with statewide registries.